OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 - Not covered yet in ISO/IEC standards

 #### #POISONROBUSTMODEL
-(development-time data science).
-Poison robust model: select a model type and approach to reduce sensitivity to poisoned training data.
+Description: Poison robust model: select a model type and creation approach to reduce sensitivity to poisoned training data.

-Example: Reducing sensitivity to backdoor poisoning attacks with **fine-pruning** (See [paper on fine-pruning](https://arxiv.org/pdf/1805.12185.pdf)).
-Fine-pruning consists of two complementary approaches: Pruning and fine-tuning:
+> Category: development-time data science
+> Permalink: owaspai.org/goto/poisonrobustmodel/

+The general principle of reducing sensitivity to poisoned training data is to make sure that the model does not memorize the specific malicious input pattern (or _backdoor trigger_).
+The following two examples represent different strategies, which can also complement each other in an approach called **fine pruning** (See [paper on fine-pruning](https://arxiv.org/pdf/1805.12185.pdf)):
-**Pruning** in essence reduces the size of the model so it does not have the capacity to trigger on backdoor-examples while remaining sufficient accuracy for the intended use case.
+1. Reduce memorization by removing elemements of memory using **pruning**.
+Pruning in essence reduces the size of the model so it does not have the capacity to trigger on backdoor-examples while retaining sufficient accuracy for the intended use case.
 The approach removes neurons in a neural network that have been identified as non-essential for sufficient accuracy.
-**Fine tuning** retrains a model on a clean dataset(without poisoning) with the intention to remove memorisation of any backdoor triggers.
+2. Overwrite memorized malicious patterns using **fine tuning** by retraining a model on a clean dataset(without poisoning).

 Links to standards:
 - Not covered yet in ISO/IEC standards